MaterializeInc/materialize/doc/user/content/get-started.md

 ### Work with time windows

-In streaming, time keeps ticking along — unlike in batch, where data is "frozen" at query time.
+In streaming, time keeps ticking along — unlike in batch, where data is frozen at query time.
 [Temporal filters](/sql/patterns/temporal-filters/) allow you to define time-windows over otherwise unbounded streams of data.

-1. Create a view `item_summary_5min` that keeps track of any items that had orders in the past 5 minutes.
+1. Create a view `item_summary_5min` that keeps track of any items that had orders in the past 5 minutes:

     ```sql
-    CREATE VIEW qck.item_summary_5min AS
+    CREATE VIEW item_summary_5min AS
     SELECT *
-    FROM qck.item_summary
+    FROM item_summary
     WHERE mz_now() >= latest_order
     AND mz_now() < latest_order + INTERVAL '5' MINUTE;
     ```

-    Here, “in the past 5 minutes” is a moving target that changes over time.
-The `mz_now()` function is used to keep track of the logical time that your query executes (similar to `now()` in other systems, as explained more in-depth in ["now and mz_now functions"](/sql/functions/now_and_mz_now/)).
-As time advances, only the records that satisfy the time constraint are used in the view.
+    “In the past 5 minutes” is a moving target that changes as time ticks along.
+The `mz_now()` function is used to keep track of the logical time for your query (similarly to `now()` in other databases, as explained more in-depth in ["now and mz_now functions"](/sql/functions/now_and_mz_now/)).
+As time advances, records progressively falling outside this 5-minute window will be expired, and new records that satisfy the time constraint will be used in the view.

 1. To see the results, let's use `SUBSCRIBE` instead of a vanilla `SELECT`: